icylace/deep-into-the-code/Haskell/README.md

 My Haskell notes comprise of several source code files.
 I've written them this way to verify the correctness of the syntax of my notes.

-For instance, `haskell.hs` may be compiled and run from the command line or loaded and run from within the GHCi REPL environment.
+For instance, `GeneralLanguage/src/Main.hs` may be compiled and run from the command line or loaded and run from within the GHCi REPL environment.

 I use macOS and my current preferred way to install Haskell is by using [Nix](https://nixos.org/nix/) to install [The Haskell Tool Stack](https://haskellstack.org/).